jcollins-axway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-1.md

 ### Customizing email servers

 The `host`, which represents the email server, can be configured with minimal setup.
 This section represents the email servers that have been currently tested.
-Please note, that all testing has been set up on port 587 signifying TLS support.
+Please note that all testing has been set up on port 587 signifying TLS support.

 ```
 # Google/Gmail server